 Light Sources

-There are a variety of light sources currently used in aid to navigation applications, however due to developments in Light Emitting Diode (LED) technology LED's are now widely used.
+There are a variety of light sources currently used in aid to navigation applications, however due to developments in Light Emitting Diode (LED) technology LEDs are now widely used.
 Table 19 compares the performance and other characteristics of the various light sources.

 Light source performance and other characteristics